acmei/Guide-for-Transplants/README.md

 ##Housing
 **My Lease Doesn’t Begin Until After I Arrive… Am I Homeless?**
 Nah, girl!
 We wouldn’t leave you stranded like that.
-Ada should have a Housing Committee of volunteers from past cohorts who are willing to house you while you look/wait for housing.
-Be clear whether you’re bringing a pet or are a smoker, since it might violate the terms of their lease.
+If you find yourself in such a situation, feel free to contact any of the names listed at the bottom of the guide and we'll try to find a place for you to crash.
+Ada will likely have some volunteers from past cohorts who are willing to house you while you look/wait for housing.
+Be clear about whether you’re bringing a pet or are a smoker, since it might violate the terms of their lease.
 And don’t forget to thank your host before moving into your new place!
-If you find yourself in such a situation, feel free to contact any of the names listed at the bottom of the guide and we'll try to find a place for you to crash.

 **Seattle's 20 Day Notification**
 Apartment renters are required to notify their landlords of their departure from the apartment 20 days prior to actually vacating.
 This means that the apartments that show up for rent (especially the good ones) are not on the market for very long.
 Many times, landlords will have open houses for the vacant apartment.